What to expect at Pope Francis’ funeral from Vatican rituals to iron-clad security

 The funeral procession and burial

-Instead, he will be interred at the Basilica of Saint Mary Major (Santa Maria Maggiore) in Rome, which is about 4km from St Peter’s Basilica.
+Instead, he will be interred at the Basilica of Saint Mary Major (Santa Maria Maggiore) in Rome, which is about 4km from St Peter’s Basilica and which houses the bodies of seven earlier popes.

-Pope Francis will be taken in a procession through Rome that will be taken at a walking pace to allow people to farewell the pope on his final journey.
+Cardinal Vincent Nichols, the leader of Catholics in England and Wales, said the open-air procession through the Italian capital would “enlarge the stage on which this is played out, and will give the people of Rome, especially, something that they will appreciate very deeply”.

-The Vatican said that because the disadvantaged had a special place in the heart of Pope Francis, a group will wait on the steps of Saint Mary Major to pay their last respects to the pope before he is buried.
+The Vatican said that because the disadvantaged had a special place in the heart of Pope Francis, a group will wait on the steps of Saint Mary Major to pay their last respects before he is buried.

 While the funeral mass and procession to Santa Maria Maggiore will be broadcast live around the world, that will end at the basilica.